 When considering any legal action, it is important to assess all facts and circumstances relevant to the matter.
 When considering a potential bankruptcy a lawyer should always first learn about your debts, financial information, and your goals for the bankruptcy.
 Only after an individualized consultation can a bankruptcy attorney assess whether Chapter 7 bankruptcy is likely to achieve your legal and financial goals.

-To schedule a confidential, no-commitment with strategic Philadelphia bankruptcy lawyers call Sadek & Cooper today at 215-545-0008.
+To schedule a confidential, no-commitment with strategic Philadelphia bankruptcy lawyers call Sadek Bankruptcy Law Offices today at 215-545-0008.
 We have law offices conveniently located in Center City Philadelphia, northeast Philadelphia, Bucks County, Delaware County, and in southern New Jersey.